magicblock-labs/blog/_posts/2023-06-13-session-keys.md

 Gum has always been at the forefront of simplifying the UX for developers and end-users alike and Solana is perfectly suited for this.
 Its speed and scalability allow for real-time, interactive gameplay without the worry of network congestion or high transaction fees.

 Session Keys act essentially as secondary signers in the game.
-They are used to can create ephemeral keypairs and issue session tokens to users, meant for frequent interactions but for a specific session of play.
+They are used to create ephemeral keypairs and issue session tokens to users, meant for frequent interactions but for a specific session of play.

 With Session Keys integrated into the Solana Unity SDK, game developers can now build on-chain interactions within a game without having to worry about the UX problems and constant wallet popups that they come with.
 This is a huge leap in the overall gameplay experience.